sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 The requirement for matching is also of importance where a cross-border or cross-jurisdiction authentication is required and therefore the availability of a single identifier (e.g. social security number) cannot be guaranteed for the individual wishing to authenticate.

-However, in the Netherlands a common identifier (BSN) for citizens is available for eligable organizations.
-Nationwide interoperable pseudonyms per Relying Party for non-BSN-eligable organizations exists as well.
+However, in the Netherlands a common identifier (BSN) for citizens is available for eligible organizations.
+Nationwide interoperable pseudonyms per Relying Party for non-BSN-eligible organizations exists as well.

 The default `profile` scope of OpenID Connect is very wide, which is undesired from a privacy perspective.
 As such, the `profile` scope SHOULD NOT be used.